wenqian157/20241020_IDL_demo/README.md

 ## 2. ComfyUI

-1. Install the `portable standalone build` for Windows of [ComfyUI](https://github.com/comfyanonymous/ComfyUI?tab=readme-ov-file#installing).
+1. Install ComfyUI: install the `portable standalone build` for Windows of [ComfyUI](https://github.com/comfyanonymous/ComfyUI?tab=readme-ov-file#installing).
 You need 7-zip to unzip it.
 2. Set the `INSTALL_FOLDER` variable in `image_gen\install_compfy.py` to the folder in which your `ComfyUI` folder is located.
 3. Run `python install_compfy.py` to download and install extensions and models.
 This will take some time.
 4. Start ComfyUI by "ComfyUI_windows_portable\run_nvidia_gpu.bat".
 This will begin initializing the various modules and dependencies and might reach a state "press any key to continue" after which it will simply exit.
 Then run again as many times as needed until the ComfyUI Canvas opens in the default browser.